hylo-lang/specification/spec.md

 3. The parameters declared in the signature of the subscript declaration containing a subscript implementation define the parameters of that implementation.
 In a member subscript declaration, an additional implicit `out` parameter, called the receiver parameter, named `self`, and representing the subscript receiver.

-4. The passing convention of an `out` parameter dependends on the kind of the sibscript implementation: it is a `let` parameter in a `let` subscript implementation; or it is a `sink` parameter in an `sink` subscript implementation; or it is an `inout` parameter in an `inout` subscript implementation; or it is an `assign` parameter in an `assign` subscript implementation.
+4. The passing convention of an `out` parameter depends on the kind of the subscript implementation: it is a `let` parameter in a `let` subscript implementation; or it is a `sink` parameter in an `sink` subscript implementation; or it is an `inout` parameter in an `inout` subscript implementation; or it is an `assign` parameter in an `assign` subscript implementation.

 5. All parameters of a subscript implementation are treated as immediate local bindings in that implementation, defined before its first statement.
 All parameters except `assign` parameters are alive before the first statement.
 Further: